Chinelo Okparanta: Career

 Her first novel, Under the Udala Trees, was published in 2015.
-The New York Times reviewer called Okparanta "a graceful and precise writer", and The Guardian (UK) describes the book as "a gripping novel about a young gay woman's coming of age in Nigeria during the Nigerian civil war..." in which "...Okparanta deftly negotiates a balance between a love story and a war story."
+The New York Times reviewer called Okparanta "a graceful and precise writer", and The Guardian described the book as "a gripping novel about a young gay woman's coming of age in Nigeria during the Nigerian civil war" in which "Okparanta deftly negotiates a balance between a love story and a war story."

-Under the Udala Trees was a New York Times Book Review Editors' Choice as well as a nominee for the 2015 Kirkus Reviews Prize in Fiction.
-One of NPR's "Best Books of 2015", it also made the BuzzFeed, The Wall Street Journal, The Millions, Bustle, Shelf Awareness, and Publishers Lunch "Best of" and "Most Anticipated" lists, among others.
-It was long-listed for the 2015 Center for Fiction First Novel Prize, nominated for the 2016 NAACP Image Award for Outstanding Literary Work of Fiction, nominated for the 2016 Hurston/Wright Legacy Award in Fiction, a finalist for the 2016 Publishing Triangle Literary Awards (the Ferro-Grumley Award), a semi-finalist for the 2016 VCU Cabell First Novelist Award, long-listed for the 2016 Chautauqua Prize, and won the 2016 Lambda Literary Award in the General Lesbian Fiction category.
+Under the Udala Trees was a New York Times Book Review Editors' Choice as well as a nominee for the 2015 Kirkus Prize in Fiction.
+One of NPR's "Best Books of 2015", it also made "Best of " and "Most Anticipated" lists on BuzzFeed, Wall Street Journal, The Millions, Bustle, Shelf Awareness, and Publishers Lunch.
+It was longlisted for the 2015 Center for Fiction First Novel Prize, nominated for the 2016 NAACP Image Award for Outstanding Literary Work – Fiction, nominated for the 2016 Hurston/Wright Legacy Award in Fiction, a finalist for the 2016 Ferro-Grumley Award, a semi-finalist for the 2016 VCU Cabell First Novelist Award, a semi-finalist for the 2016 Chautauqua Prize, and won the 2016 Lambda Literary Award for Lesbian Fiction.

-Under the Udala Trees also won the 2016 Jessie Redmon Fauset Book Award in Fiction and was a 2017 Amelia Bloomer Project Selection of the American Library Association.
+Under the Udala Trees also won the 2016 Leimert Park Book Fair Jessie Redmon Fauset Book Award in Fiction and was a 2017 Amelia Bloomer Project selection of the American Library Association.
 It was also shortlisted for the 2017 International Dublin Literary Award.

 In 2017, Okparanta won the Publishing Triangle's 2016 inaugural Betty Berzon Emerging Writer Award.

 Pulse Nigeria named Under the Udala Trees one of its 10 Outstanding Nigerian Books for 2015.
 YNaija listed it as one of its Ten Most Notable Books of 2015.
 Afridiaspora listed it as one of the Best African Novels of 2015.

-In April 2017, Okparanta was selected by Granta for their once in a decade Best of Young American Novelists list.
+In April 2017, Okparanta was selected by Granta for their once-a-decade Best of Young American Novelists list.

-Her essay "Trump in the Classroom" is included in the 2019 anthology New Daughters of Africa, edited by Margaret Busby.
+Her essay "Trump in the Classroom" was included in the 2019 anthology New Daughters of Africa, edited by Margaret Busby.